silndoj/MiniShell/README.md

-Got it!
-Based on the subject you provided, it looks like you're working on a project to create a minimal shell called **MiniShell**, with specific functionalities outlined.

-I can help you structure a `README.md` file for this project.
-Here's a draft based on the information you've shared:

----

 # MiniShell

 MiniShell is a simplified implementation of a Unix shell.
 It mimics the behavior of bash with support for basic shell functionality, including pipelines, redirection, built-in commands, and environment variables.